Resources and support

 The Education and Training Foundation has developed good practice training that is relevant to the further education sector and provides a useful resource.

-We issued an ‘advice note’ in September 2016 designed to help providers to understand areas and questions they may want to consider when developing Prevent policies and procedures.
-Read 'The Prevent duty in higher education in England: updated advice note for institutions' (September 2016).
+We issued an updated ‘advice note’ in August 2017 designed to help providers to understand areas and questions they may want to consider when developing Prevent policies and procedures.

 The Department for Education, Home Office and HEFCE developed a further advice note in 2017.
 It is aimed at education providers and explains the Channel process including the process for escalating concerns, review by a multi-agency Channel Panel and links to further resources.
 Read 'Advice note: Safeguarding vulnerable individuals in higher education from terrorist groups' (May 2017).